Bichon Frise tear stains are reddish or brownish marks or stains that are found on the inside corner of a dog’s eyes or just below his eyes.

 But, because of their appearance, most people will want to find a way to remove the dog tear stains.
 And, if you have show dogs, removing the stains becomes even more important.

 Dog tear stains occur most often on dogs with white or light fur, which makes the stains more visible.

-Dog tear stains are common in this little white breed, the Bichon Frise, as well as in miniature and toy poodles, Maltese, German shepherds, and chihuahuas.
+They are common in the Bichon Frise, as well as in miniature and toy poodles, Maltese, German shepherds, and chihuahuas.

-What causes the excessive tearing in a Bichon Frise?
-The overflow of tears can be caused by irritations, allergies, or genetic structure of the dog's head around the eyes.
+Dogs don’t cry.
+So what causes the excessive tearing?
+The overflow of tears can be caused by irritations, allergies, or the genetic structure of the dog’s head around his eyes.

 Your Bichon may have dog tear stains because of:

 - Genetic predisposition – He may have been born with abnormalities in his tear ducts.
 If they are blocked, your dog’s vet may have to irrigate the ducts.
 If the tear ducts are completely clogged, they may have to be opened surgically.